damonzon/Ranked_Choice_Voting_Maine/README.md

 Maine_Ranked_Choice.Rmd is the Rmarkdown code that did the analysis and wrote the output to Maine_Ranked_Coice.pdf.

-Maine_Ranked_Choice_NoCode.Rmd hides the R code and produces bar graphs of the results.
+Maine_Ranked_Choice_No_Code.Rmd hides the R code and creates barcharts of the results.